 Finally, an initiative is underway to introduce message queues for Kafka, which would make Kafka suitable for traditional message queuing scenarios (right now, using Kafka as a conventional message queue comes with limitations — see this article for details).

 Apache Pulsar architecture

-Similar to Kafka, Pulsar’s architecture includes brokers, producers, and consumers.
+Similar to Kafka, Apache Pulsar’s architecture includes multiple servers (brokers), producers, and consumers.
 Brokers operate on a Pulsar cluster, while producers and consumers are entirely decoupled from the system.
 Each broker manages the actual data sent by producers in topics.
 Just like in Kafka’s case, these topics can be divided into numerous partitions, which offers advantages like fault tolerance, scalability, and parallelism.

 ZooKeeper is also present in Pulsar’s architecture.
 It’s used for a variety of tasks, including configuration management, coordination between nodes, and maintaining metadata about the Pulsar cluster.
 As previously mentioned, Kafka is moving away from ZooKeeper, replacing it with KRaft.
 Pulsar isn’t retiring ZooKeeper from its architecture, but it does offer alternative solutions you can use instead: local memory, RocksDB, and etcd (note that the first two are only applicable to standalone Pulsar or single-node Pulsar clusters).